5 Things to Know About the iOS 14.0.1 Update

 Apple’s released a new version of iOS 14 and the iOS 14.0.1 update is a small point upgrade that tackles some of the initial issues with the company’s operating system.

-Apple typically rolls out a quick bug fix update or two immediately after it launches a new operating system so the company’s decision to push a quick iOS 14.0.1 upgrade doesn’t come as much of a surprise.
+Apple typically rolls out a quick bug fix update immediately after it launches a new operating system.
+So, the company’s decision to push a quick iOS 14.0.1 upgrade doesn’t come as too much of a surprise.

-As expected, iOS 14.0.1 is a point release which means it’s much smaller than the initial version of iOS 14.

-Like all point upgrades, iOS 14.0.1 brings under-the-hood improvements to the iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and the iPhone SE 2.
+iOS 14.0.1 is a point release which means it’s much smaller than the initial version of iOS 14.
+And like all point upgrades, iOS 14.0.1 brings under-the-hood improvements to the iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and the iPhone SE 2.

 With that in mind, we want to take you through everything there is to know about Apple’s latest and greatest update for the iPhone and iOS 14.